-Figure 4 shows that we were able to successfully tune a hydrologic model of the Nile from remotely sensed data without invoking in situ data.
-Here, temporally sparse and spatially variable AMHG flow estimations made at 87 discrete times in 28 sub-reaches of our study area were fed into a global hydrologic model (four out of the original 91 images were removed during pre-processing for having low-width outliers of 0 or 30 m as a result of mapping and width calculation uncertainties, SI Section 1).
+30 m as a result of mapping and width calculation uncertainties, supporting information section 1).
 The model was adjusted to match the scale of runoff in our remotely sensed flows, and the resultant hydrograph shows an order of magnitude improvement brought about via remotely sensed data alone.
-The hydrograph is modelled daily, which overcomes limitations of the sparse AMHG flows, and exhibits a one to two month flow lag and a negative baseflow bias.
-The RSME of the modelled hydrograph, as validated monthly against the only gauge data available from 1978-1984, is 439 m3/s, and is 270 m3/s when adding a two-month lag.
-Below, we give detailed results as they pertain to the remote sensing and modelling portions of this study.
+The hydrograph is modeled daily, which overcomes limitations of the sparse AMHG flows, and exhibits a 1-2 month flow lag and a negative base flow bias.
+The RSME of the modeled hydrograph, as validated monthly against the only gauge data available from 1978 to 1984 is 439 m3/s, and is 270 m3/s when adding a 2 month lag.
+Below, we give detailed results as they pertain to the remote sensing and modeling portions of this study.

-3.1 AMHG flow estimation
+3.1.
+AMHG Flow Estimation

 Our results indicate that we have made hydrologically useful estimates of flow from remotely sensed data without relying on any in situ data.
-Remotely sensed flow retrievals ranged in magnitude from 405 and 3,603 m/s, matching the scale of historical observations despite being given an initial estimate of $Q_c$ of 3,600 m/s.
-This is a major improvement over previous work, which indicated that the initial choice of $Q_c$ plays a large role in determining estimated discharges and that some in situ data are needed to estimate $Q_c$ [Gleason et al., 2014, Gleason and Wang, 2015].
-The updated methodology documented in the SI was responsible for this improvement, as employing a previous version of the AMHG method as previously conceived did not return correct-magnitude flows (yielding instead flows centered on the P -ET $Q_c$ of 3,600 $\text{m}^3/\text{s}$ ).
-The major modifications here include a +/- 70% variation in expected $Q_c$ , flow limits of 100 and 20,000 m/s, and targeted solution selection across the GA Pareto Front.
-These broad ranges for flow indicate that the GA was free to find solutions that do not at all reflect historical flows (which range from ~1,000 to 2,000 m/s), yet the GA still found solutions within the correct scale.
+Remotely sensed flow retrievals ranged in magnitude from 405 to 3,603 m3/s, matching the scale of historical observations despite being given an initial estimate of Q_c of 3,600 m3/s.
+This is a major improvement over previous work, which indicated that the initial choice of Q_c plays a large role in determining estimated discharges and that some in situ data are needed to estimate Q_c (Gleason & Wang, 2015; Gleason et al., 2014).
+The updated methodology documented in the supporting information was responsible for this improvement, as employing a version of the AMHG method as previously conceived did not return correct-magnitude flows (yielding instead flows centered on the P -ET Q_c of 3,600 m3/s).
+The major modifications here include a \pm 70% variation in expected Q_c flow limits of 100 and 20,000 m3/s, and targeted solution selection across the GA Pareto Front.
+These broad ranges for flow indicate that the GA was free to find solutions that do not at all reflect historical flows (which range from \sim 1,000 to 2,000 m3/s), yet the GA still found solutions within the correct scale.
 Thus, while AMHG flows were highly variable from reach-to-reach and we lack data for a formal validation, the AMHG discharge retrieval here was successful for our purposes.
 Without contemporaneous validation data, we must assume stationarity of gauge flows to assess the accuracy of AMHG retrievals, and thus our assessment relies only on matching the scale and seasonality of a stationary gauge.